WALK ROTTERDAM (2)

 1. Let’s start our walk at historical Delfshaven, the Rotterdam version of Nyhavn in Copenhagen.
 This part of Rotterdam wasn’t bombed during WWII which means it’s one of the few places in the city without high rise buildings and modern architecture.
 Piet Hein was born here, the Pelgrimvaderskerk is one of the oldest buildings of the city (dating back to 1417) and the windmill is one of the biggest of The Netherlands.

 2. Via de Lage Erfbrug we walk towards de Nieuwe Binnenweg.
-You can go straight ahead to Studio Unfolded, but you can also make a detour via de C.P.
-Tielemanstraat, a lovely street next to the Mathenesserlaan, and the Heemraadssingel.
+You can go straight ahead to this lovely cafe and concept store, but you can also make a detour via de C.P.
+Tielemanstraat, a street next to the Mathenesserlaan, and the Heemraadssingel.
 At Studio Unfolded you can find the most beautiful home interior accessoires but also the best banana bread in town.

 3. Walk back, take a right at the Heemraadssingel and walk via de Volmarijnstraat to the Claes de Vrieselaan.
 De Volmarijnstraat is a lovely street where they turn former garages into lovely houses.